tamucc-comp-bio/classroom_repo_2025/lectures/lecture11.md

 #### Mind Expander (Intermezzo) 3.4

-Let us work together (in that you tell me what to type) to write a code block that prints the `loc` and `pop` for all the rows in `Dalziel2016_data.csv`
+Let us work together (in that you tell me what to type) to write a code block that prints the `loc` and `pop` for all the rows in `Dalziel2016_data.csv` to the screen

 ___